 - U.C.A.
 13-20-6.
 Enforcement–Limited liability of dealer–No limit on other rights or remedies

 - U.C.A.
 13-20-7 Use of dispute settlement procedure

 - U.C.A.
 13-20-8.
 Mediation concerning nonconformity in recreational vehicle trailer

 As used in this chapter:

-(1) “Consumer” means an individual who has entered into an agreement or contract for the transfer, lease, or purchase of a new motor vehicle other than for purposes of resale, or sublease, during the duration of the period defined under Section 13-20-5.
+(1) “Consumer” means an individual who enters into an agreement or contract for the transfer, lease, purchase of a new motor vehicle other than for purposes of resale, or sublease during the duration of the period defined under Section 13-20-5.